Fujifilm X-A5 vs Panasonic LX100

 |Panasonic FZ1000||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic FZ1000|

 It is notable that the X-A5 has a microphone port, which is missing on the LX100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-A5 and the LX100 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the LX100 does not have a direct predecessor.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Panasonic LX100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X-A5:

 - More detail: Offers more megapixels (24 vs 12.7MP) with a 40% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.